tqzamf/shibboleth-friendly-discovery/README.md

 		these values will likely not improve performance much.

-	* `closeMethod`: generally just `close` so that connections are actually closed when they are disposed of.
+	* `closeMethod`: generally just `close` so that connections are actively closed when they are being disposed of.

 	* `validationQuery`, `testOnBorrow`: to guard against timed-out connections, `testOnBorrow` should be `true` and `validationQuery`